Best overall for agencies4.6From Free tierHubSpot

 Best overall for agencies4.6From Free tierAll-in-one CRM with pipelines, segments, and marketing.
 Manage client work and your own sales pipeline in one platform with strong reporting.

-Best for customizable agency workflows4.4From From $10/user/moBoard-based CRM with flexible views per client or project.
+Best for customizable agency workflows4.4From $10/user/moBoard-based CRM with flexible views per client or project.
 Suits agencies that want pipeline plus project-style boards and collaboration.

-Best for sales pipelines4.5From From $14.90/user/moPipeline-first CRM for agency new-business and deal tracking.
+Best for sales pipelines4.5From $14.90/user/moPipeline-first CRM for agency new-business and deal tracking.
 Clear stages and activity tracking when sales is the priority.

 Best value for growing agencies4.4From Free tierFull CRM at competitive pricing with multi-currency and reporting.
 Good for agencies that want features and client visibility without high cost.